GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 2023-02-23 22:29 UTC

+The server is having some trouble, which probably affects a few users.
+We're working on it.

 ## 🔵 2023-01-19 09:50 UTC

 The DNS problem appears to be fixed.
 Everything else continues to work normally.